Tahmid-442/Tahmid-442/README.md

 I am also new to Github
 - 🌱 I’m currently learning C,C++, & Python & I am new to coding world.
 - 💬 You can discuss with me about Basic C & C++.
-- I like learning new skills
+- 🧠I like learning new skills
-- I also like learning different languges.
+- 🧠I also like learning different languges.
-- i just started taking lesson on python. looking forward to it
+- 🐍I just started taking lesson on python. looking forward to it